 - 1. Ensure the ground is firm and level. - 2.
 Place two wood blocks on the ground below the bottom strut of the subframe. - 3.
-Start the combine, fully retract the hydraulic tilt cylinder, lower and retract the reel. - 4.
+Start the combine, fully retract the hydraulic tilt cylinder, lower and retract the reel.
+Retract the skid shoes (if installed). - 4.
 Remove pins and locks holding feeder house to header. - 5.
 Gently lower the header down onto the blocks.

-Fig. 292 - Lower Header onto Blocks
+Fig. 294 - Lower Header onto Blocks

 Engage the Parking Brake, shut down the engine and wait for all moving parts to stop before exiting the cab.
 6. Disconnect platform drive shafts from feeder house and place in storage positions.

-Fig. 293 - Drive shaft storage positions
+Fig. 295 - Drive shaft storage positions